Diagnosis, Surveillance, and Management

 The choice of specific AEDs for treating seizures in individuals with TSC is based on the seizure type(s), epilepsy syndrome(s), other involved organ systems, age of the individual, and AED side effect profiles and formulations available.

-The consensus developed at the NIH Tuberous Sclerosis Complex Consensus Conference in 1998 and confirmed in 2012 was that vigabatrin was the drug of choice to treat infantile spasms in children with TSC. vigabatrin (Sabril®) was approved by the FDA in the United States in 2009.
-The FDA requires that physicians who wish to prescribe vigabatrin register prior to prescribing the medication.
-For more information, go to sabril.net.
+The Tuberous Sclerosis Alliance recognizes the need for urgent treatment of infantile spasms and endorses the American Epilepsy Society’s position statement on immediate access to accepted treatments for infantile spasms.
+The consensus developed at the NIH Tuberous Sclerosis Complex Consensus Conference in 1998 and confirmed in 2012 was that vigabatrin was the drug of choice to treat infantile spasms in children with TSC.
+Vigabatrin (Sabril®) was approved by the FDA in the United States in 2009 and generics are now also available.
+The FDA requires physicians who wish to prescribe vigabatrin register prior to prescribing the medication; click here for more information.

 The safety of vigabatrin has caused concern since a specific visual field loss has been documented in treated adults and some children.
 There have been only isolated reports of visual field loss in children on short-term treatment with vigabatrin having infantile spasms, but the parents must weigh the benefits and risks of vigabatrin treatment with their child’s health care providers.
 The current problem is determining the risk-benefit ratio of vigabatrin in children with infantile spasms, and specifying the groups where its use could be optimal.
 Visual field loss is usually asymptomatic and can be detected only by perimetric visual field studies.
 In children, especially in very young children or those with intellectual disabilities, it is difficult if not impossible to detect the visual field loss, and it is not yet known if children are at higher or lower risk of this adverse effect.
 Until a clear answer about the occurrence of this adverse effect in children has been established through randomized study, vigabatrin may still be considered first-line therapy in infantile spasms.
 Children who do not achieve a good response to vigabatrin should be switched to ACTH or to a corticosteroid such as prednisone.